-Drex sneered at the suggestion before exchanging glances with his companions before turning to stalk back off.
+Drex sneered at the suggestion while exchanging glances with his companions before turning to stalk back off.
 After he and the other Klingons had left, those sitting at the table began to chuckle.

 "That's one for T'knehzoR of the House of Martok," Kornan snickered as he raised his glass of blood wine.
 "A victory in a battle of words that I'm sure would even have been worthy of this Alexander the Great of yours."

 Alexander turned back to his meal smiling.
 It was clear that Drex was not used to using his wits in battle rather than a bat'leth.
 At least he knew he had one weapon at his disposal that he was well adept at.

 Later that evening, Alexander made his way back to the ship and was heading to his quarters when the first officer stopped him to inform him that he had an incoming transmission.
 Confused, Alexander made his way to the nearest communication station and pulled up the message and was surprised to see General Martok on the other end of the transmission.